clovaai/tunit/README.md

 You can use, copy, tranform and build upon the material for non-commercial purposes as long as you give appropriate credit by citing our paper, and indicate if changes were made.

 ## Citation
+If you find this work useful for your research, please cite our paper:
 ```
 @article{baek2020tunit,
   title={Rethinking the Truly Unsupervised Image-to-Image Translation},